rayandasoriya/100DaysOfCode/README.md

 Solved 2 coding problems from LeetCode using Python.
 1. The problem is related to counting the number of times that the ball will move out of the grid.
 Refer to Day56/Problem 1.pdf for more information regarding the problem.
 2. The problem is related to find if the cards can be rearranged into a group of consecutive numbers.
 Refer to Day56/Problem 2.pdf for detailed information.

+## Day 57
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to find the self-dividing number within a range.
+Refer to Day57/Problem 1.pdf for more information regarding the problem.
+2. The problem is related to write a class RecentCounter to count recent requests.
+Refer to Day57/Problem 2.pdf for detailed information.